interserver/mailbaby-api-samples/openapi-client/swift6/docs/StatusAPI.md

 Checks if the server is running

+A lightweight health-check endpoint.
+Returns a plain-text `200 OK` when the API server is reachable.
+No authentication is required.
+Useful for monitoring and uptime checks.

 ### Example
 ```swift
 // The following code samples are still beta.
 For any issue, please report via http://github.com/OpenAPITools/openapi-generator/issues/new